 - Mandated Reporter Training.
 See below for more information on this training and how to access it.

 - The division is currently developing an online orientation and it will be available soon.
 The training will count toward annual professional development hours requirements when it is successfully completed for the first time.
 The training will be free through December 2018.

 Here We Go Training

 Center Based Child Care and Preschool Programs

 Licensees of Center Based Child Care and Preschool Programs are required to take the Here We Go: New CBCCPP Licensing Rules training.
 This includes non-recurring care programs as well.
 This training is available in person and online.
-Please search the BFIS Course Calendar for in person training opportunities.
+The last in person trainings will be in October 2017 at the Vermont Association for the Young Children conference.
 The in person training is 2.5 hours of training, and is interactive with no tests.
 The online training is an independent online training that is 1.5 training hours.
 To receive credit for the online training you must receive at least 80% on the final test the first time you take it.
 It is important to watch the video and do the practice before taking the final test, and additional attempts on the training will not count for training hours.
 To take the online Center Based training please register here: https://attendee.gototraining.com/27d64/catalog/6525665666345325312

 Family Child Care Programs